laberning/openrowingmonitor/docs/Architecture.md

 ### Use of Raspbian

-A default Raspian install does a decent job in extracting metrics, but its 32-bit kernel isn't optimised for IoT applications with low-latency requirements, like a rowing machine.
-This is essential as small measurement errors in the impulse-times will throw off force-curve calculations by presenting themselves as peaks.
+A default Raspian install does quite a decent job in extracting metrics, but the standard 32-bit kernel isn't optimised for IoT applications with low-latency requirements, like a rowing machine.
+The low latency (or more precise, less fluctuationg latency) is essential to measure the time between impulses, as small measurement errors in these intervals-times will throw off force-curve calculations by presenting themselves as peaks.

+Currently, the algorithms can handle a significant level of noise at the cost of the precission of the peaks, but the data might become more reliable and accurate when the noise is removed from the source.

-An alternative is Ubuntu Core, which has a leaner 64-bit kernel, and where a low-latency kernel can be added later on.
-The IoT approach of Ubuntu, with Snap as main application vehicle, is a change from the current architecture as it would require a containered application.
+An alternative is Ubuntu Core, which has a leaner 64-bit kernel, and where a low-latency kernel can be added later on quite easily.
+The IoT approach of Ubuntu, which heavily depends on Snap as main application deployment vehicle, is a change from the current architecture as it would require a containered application.
 From an install perspective, it would make much more sense to depend on a backend (i.e the hardware measurement and webserver) to be in one Snap, and the Frontend to be in another container (as Ubuntu-Frame provides this out of the box).
+There especially are issues with storing settings, which need to be retained even when the Snap gets updated.
+Therefore, this is a far from trivial approach.

 ### use of Node.js

-The choice for a runtime interpreted language is at odds with the low latency requirements that is close to actual hardware, although we haven't run into any situations where CPU-load has proven to be too much, even when using experimental full quadratic Theil-Senn estimations.
-However, migrating the interrupt handler to C++ might reduce latency variations.
+The choice for a runtime interpreted language is at odds with the low latency requirements that is close to actual hardware.
+In practive, we haven't run into any situations where CPU-load has proven to be too much, even when using experimental full quadratic Theil-Senn estimations.
+However, migrating the interrupt handler to C++ might reduce latency variations and thus improve results.